edhowland/viper/doc/help/001_help.md

 - Tab or Down arrow : Advances to next Topic or Heading.
 Cycles around to first  Heading if at end of document.
 - Backtab or Up arrow : Returns to previous heading or Topic
 - Control L : Repeats the last spoken text of the current item
+- Shift Page Up : Moves to first element in the current document
+- Shift Page Down : Moves to the last element in the current document